PurnPum/Sketchy-Crystal/README.md

 - Made the Bug Contests avaliable every day.

-- Ability to randomize trainer parties and wild pokemon (Needs further testing).

 ## CURRENTLY DOING:

 - Testing the initial release, looking for bugs.

-- Working on the hard mode on a different branch.
+- Working on Randomizer on a different branch.

 ## TODO:

-- Fix as many documented bugs from the original code as possible (low priority).
+- Fix as many documented bugs from the original code as possible.

-- Add a Hard mode (WIP)
+- Add a Hard mode

-- Change the options menu to allow the player to customize the game (with randomization and hard mode).

-- Document all changes that players will need (new teams, encounters, etc)
+- Add option to randomize encounters and/or trainer mons/attacks.

+- Overhaul the options menu when there isn't a saved game.

 ## See also